snowplow/advanced-analytics-web-accelerator/content/enrich/enrich_1.md

 For this project, we'll enable the IAB, UA parser and YAUAA enrichments in your console:

 {{% notice note %}}
-IAB requires purchase (included with Snowplow BDP)
+The IAB enrichment requires purchase (included with Snowplow BDP)
 {{% /notice %}}

 #### IAB